Brill-Noether loci of rank two vector bundles on a general $\nu$-gonal curve: Introduction

 \section{Introduction}

 Let $C$ denote a smooth, irreducible, complex projective curve of genus $g \geq 2$.
-As a terminology, we will say that $C$ is {\em general} of genus $g$, when $C$ corresponds to a general point of the moduli space $\mathcal M_g$ of smooth, genus $g$ curves.
+As in the statement of \cite[Theorem]{Teixidor1} (cf. also Theorem \ref{Teixidor} below), $C$ is said to be {\em general} if $C$ is a curve with general moduli (cf.\;e.g.\;\cite{ACGH},\;pp. 214--215).
 Let $U_C(n, d)$ be the moduli space of semistable, degree $d$, rank $n$ vector bundles on $C$ and let $U^s_C(n,d)$ be the open dense subset of stable bundles (when $d$ is odd, more precisely one has $U_C(n, d)=U^s_C(n,d)$).
-Let $B^k_{n,d}\subseteq U_C(n, d)$ be the {\em Brill-Noether locus} which consists of vector bundles $\mathcal F$ having $h^0(\mathcal F)\ge k$, for a non-negative integer $k$.
+Let $B^k_{n,d}\subseteq U_C(n, d)$ be the {\em Brill-Noether locus} which consists of vector bundles $\mathcal F$ having $h^0(\mathcal F)\ge k$, for a positive integer $k$.

 Traditionally, we denote by $W^k_d$ the Brill-Noether locus $B^{k+1}_{1,d}$ of line bundles $L\in \mbox{Pic}^d(C)$ having $h^0(L)\ge k+1$, for a non-negative integer $k$.
 With little abuse of notation, we will sometimes identify line bundles with corresponding divisor classes, interchangeably using multiplicative and additive notation.